ateeducacion/elp-validator/README.md

 By default it listens on `http://localhost:8081`.

-Then open the printed URL in your browser and drag an `.elp` or `.zip` file onto the page.
+Then open the printed URL in your browser and drag an `.elp`, `.elpx`, or `.zip` file onto the page.

 ## Project Structure